BeeChains/hns-guru/README.md

-# hns-guru
+# hns-guru | a Handshake TLD
-HNS-GURU top level domain
+HNS-GURU, a Handshake top level domain